 1. What are a few of the pivotal moments that shaped your research in its early stages?

 When I was an undergraduate taking a course on the history of the English language, it was of course mentioned that England had shifted from being a Celtic-speaking country in Roman times to being Germanic-speaking.
-I ventured to ask the question whether this was because Germanic-speakers had physically displaced the existing population, or whether large swathes of the Celtic-speaking population had shifted to Old English.
+I ventured to ask the question of whether this was because Germanic speakers had physically displaced the existing population, or whether large swathes of the Celtic-speaking population had shifted to Old English.
 The instructor’s response was: We don’t know, and we never will.

 But the question kept nagging at me, and when the development of collaborative projects between linguists and population geneticists started offering possible answers to such questions in the late 20th century, I immediately accepted the challenge of the new paradigm, leading to my years at the Max Planck Institute for Evolutionary Anthropology in Leipzig.
-I was even able to incorporate this interdisciplinary approach into my work on the Haruai in Papua New Guinea, where a combination of linguistic, anthropological, and genetic information suggests a lowland origin for this now highland people.
+I was even able to incorporate this interdisciplinary approach into my work on the Haruai in Papua New Guinea, where a combination of linguistic, anthropological, and genetic information suggests a lowland origin for this now-highland people.

 2. Which areas of research compel you most today?
 And are they the same ones that captured your attention at the start of your career?

 If one excludes the very beginning of my career, when I worked on the generative grammar of Russian, my main research area has remained constant: the use of broad cross-linguistic data in order to gain a firmer understanding of the phenomenon of human language.
 In the early days, I hoped to be able to answer questions about what is possible and what is impossible in human language.
-But statistically, in the absence of instances of a particular phenomenon there is usually no way to determine whether this is due to impossibility or rarity.
+But statistically, in the absence of instances of a particular phenomenon, there is usually no way to determine whether this is due to impossibility or rarity.
 So now I have shifted more to trying to understand what combination of historical, social, and cognitive processes have shaped the distribution of linguistic variants across the languages of the world.
 And rare phenomena, like different verbs ‘to give’ depending on whether the recipient is me/us/you or she/he/them, continue to fascinate me!

 3. Which moments have frustrated you the most throughout your career?

-I think the single thing that most continues to frustrate me is the low esteem in which linguistics and linguists are held in interdisciplinary endeavors.
+I think the single thing that continues to frustrate me is the low esteem in which linguistics and linguists are held in interdisciplinary endeavors.
 When geneticists, archeologists, and linguists are working together, if one set of conclusions is likely to be dismissed as least relevant, it is nearly always the contribution of linguistics.
 There are of course limitations on what we can reconstruct about the past using linguistics, and some linguists have not done the field a favor by making unjustifiable claims going beyond this.
 But linguistics also has solid results that others ignore at their peril.

 4. Which of your professional achievements do you believe will have the most lasting impact on the field of linguistics?

-This would be the insistence that, in order to understand Language as a general human capacity, we need to investigate a wide range of individual languages (the typological or cross-linguistic approach).
+This would be the insistence that, in order to understand Language in a general human capacity, we need to investigate a wide range of individual languages (the typological or cross-linguistic approach).
 When I started working in syntax in the late 1960s, it was still fashionable to claim that the best progress could be made by studying one language, or perhaps a small number of languages.
 (Interestingly, the situation was almost the opposite in phonology.)
 Now linguists of many different persuasions acknowledge that linguistics must account for cross-linguistic variation and that this requires attention to a much broader range of languages.

 5. Which of your professional achievements would you like to see have the most lasting impact on the field of linguistics?